aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-facades/_index.md

 - [Using FormDataConverter](/pdf/net/formdataconverter-class/) - tool to convert data from one format to another format
 - [Using FormEditor](/pdf/net/formeditor-class/) - tool for editing forms (ading/deleting field etc)
 - [Using PdfFileInfo](/pdf/net/pdffileinfo-class/) - tool for accessing meta information of PDF document
-- [Using PdfPageEditor](/pdf/net/pdfpageeditor-class/) - tool to edit the PDF file's page, including rotating page, zooming page, moving position and changing page size.
+- [Using PdfPageEditor](/pdf/net/pdfpageeditor-class/) - tool to edit the PDF file's page, including rotating page, zooming page, moving position and changing page size
-- [Using PdfXmpMetadata](/pdf/net/pdfxmpmetadata-class/) - tool for manipulation with XMP metadata.
+- [Using PdfXmpMetadata](/pdf/net/pdfxmpmetadata-class/) - tool for manipulation with XMP metadata
+- [Using PdfFileSecurity](/pdf/net/pdffilesecurity-class/) - tool for manipulation with Encrypt, Decrypt and Set Privileges on PDF File
+- [PdfFileStamp Class](/pdf/net/pdffilestamp-class/) - tool for manipulation with page, image stamp
 - [Using Form](/pdf/net/form-class/) - tool for manipulation with Acro Forms
-- [Using Stamp](/pdf/net/stamp-class/) - tool stamping in PDF.
+- [Using Stamp](/pdf/net/stamp-class/) - tool stamping in PDF
-- [Using AutoFiller](/pdf/net/autofiller-class/) - tool to receive data from database or other datasource, fills them into the designed fields of the template pdf and at last generates new pdf file or stream.
+- [Using AutoFiller](/pdf/net/autofiller-class/) - tool to receive data from database or other datasource, fills them into the designed fields of the template pdf and at last generates new pdf file or stream